Freedom and Constraints in the K3 Landscape: Existence of solutions from lattice embeddings

 As shown in section \ref{matter}, the gauge group and matter content of the resulting 6-dimensional supersymmetric theory depend only on the multiplicities $N_a$ and the intersection matrix $m_{ab}:=f_a\cdot f_b$.

 We are now interested in finding a simple way of classifying all models of this type.
 In particular, in order to study the physics of this class of string compactification, we would like to know the answers to the following two questions: What combinations of multiplicities $N_a$ and intersection matrices $m_{ab}$ can be realized in string theory?
 For those $N_a$ and $m_{ab}$ which can be realized, in how many inequivalent ways can models with this data be constructed?
 The equivalences referred to here are changes of basis of the lattice $H^2(S,\Z)$, which correspond to (large) diffeomorphisms of the K3 surface\footnote[5]{This is the Torelli Theorem for K3 surfaces \cite{Barth}.
 There is a simple analogy with the case of the 2-torus. $H^1(T^2,\Z)$ is a lattice with an anti-symmetric bilinear form $\left( \right)$.
 Automorphisms of this lattice form the group $SL(2,\Z)$, which is the group of large diffeomorphisms of $T^2$.
 See also related discussions in \cite{Asp96a, Tripathy-Trivedi}.}.
-The central conclusion of this paper is that the answers to these two questions are very simple.
-These questions essentially amount to whether the lattice defined by the intersection matrix $m_{ab}$\footnote[9]{The vectors $f_a$ generate a lattice $\M$, but they need not be linearly independent.
-Thus, the matrix $m_{ab}$ does define a lattice, but is not the {\it inner product matrix} associated with the lattice $\M$.
+The questions above essentially amount to whether the lattice defined by the intersection matrix $m_{ab}$\footnote[9]{The vectors $f_a$ need not be linearly independent, therefore, the matrix $m_{ab}$ does define a lattice, but is not the {\it inner product matrix} associated with the lattice $\M$.
 This turns out to be a minor subtlety and we address this issue in more detail in Section \ref{sec:enumeration}.} can be embedded in the 2-cohomology lattice of K3, and whether such an embedding is unique.
-Using existing theorems on lattice embeddings, we find that the only constraints on $N_a$ and $m_{ab}$ are (\ref{eq:tadpole-theory}) and that the intersection matrix $m_{ab}$ on nonzero vectors $f_a$ be negative-semidefinite.
-To demonstrate this we begin with the simple case where there is only a single nonvanishing flux vector $f_a$, then proceed to the more complex case of many nonvanishing flux vectors.
+We begin with the simple case where there is only a single nonvanishing flux vector $f_a$, then proceed to the more complex case of many nonvanishing flux vectors.
 In this section we focus on addressing question (I), the existence of models with given $N_a, m_{ab}$.
 In the following section we discuss question (II) and the explicit enumeration of models.